shulie/PPIP-Dataset/README.md

 Please cite the following paper if you use our dataset.

-*Automated Irrelevant Individuals Recognition in Video via Spatial-Temporal Features.*
+*Automated Irrelevant Individuals Recognition in Video via Enhanced Multi-object Tracking Algorithm.*